leonemma/NBA-stats-1996-2021/README.md

 df['season'] = df['season'].apply(extract_start_year)
 ```
 ## Exploratory Data Analysis
-Initially, we will analyze the NBA stats over the years
+Initially, we are going to analyze the NBA stats over the years
 - Let's explore the new feature ('SeasonsPlayed') we created :
 ![Count of players](/plots/3plot.png)